 “Andrew is an example of what Quinnipiac students can become: life-long learners with growth mindsets, focused on where they want to be 10 years from now,” said Michael Vieth, senior instructor in biology.

-Andrew’s work was recently recognized by the American Association for Cancer Research (AACR) which awarded him their Undergraduate Scholar Award, providing conference fees and a stipend for national conferences over the next two years in San Diego, CA and Washington D.C.
+Andrew’s work was recently recognized by the American Association for Cancer Research (AACR) which awarded him their Undergraduate Scholar Award for 2020, and for 2021, providing conference fees and a stipend for national conferences over the next two years in San Diego, CA and Washington D.C.